Distributionally-Robust Optimization with Noisy Data for Discrete Uncertainties Using Total Variation Distance: Worst-Case Distributions

 where $\mathcal{S}:=\{s:\Xi'\rightarrow\R|\sum_{\xi'\in\Xi'}s(\xi')\leq 2\varepsilon\}$.
 Using a standard duality argument, we obtain

 where equality holds due to strong duality because the optimization problem is convex (in fact it is a linear program) and Slater condition holds with $\Q'=\P'=\O\star\P$~\cite[\S~5.2.3]{boyd2004convex}.
-Therefore, we can reformulate~\eqref{eqn:generic_DRO} as
+Therefore, we can reformulate~\eqref{eqn:generic_DRO} as the optimization problem in the statement of the theorem. \end{proof} \fi